MHRT/C Frequently Asked Questions

 If you do not have a related degree, you may use one year of relevant clinically-supervised work experience to meet one knowledge competency domain.

-The following degrees qualify for the six month option:
+The following degrees qualify for the six month option and can also be found in Appendix B of the 2019 MHRT/C Guidelines:

 Behavioral Health & Human Services